Haihaya kingdom: Foundation of Mahishmati

-In the Harivamsha (33.1847), the future capital city of Mahishmati (in present-day Madhya Pradesh) was said to be founded by King Mahishmant, believed to be son of Sahanja and a descendant of Yadu through Haihaya.
-Elsewhere in the Harivamsha, it names Muchukunda, believed to be an ancestor of Lord Rama, as the founder of Mahishmati, stating that he built the cities of Mahishmati and Purika in the Rksha mountains.
+In the Harivamsha (33.1847), the honour of founding their future capital city of Mahishmati (in present-day Madhya Pradesh) was attributed to king Mahishmant, son of Sahanja and a descendant of Yadu through Haihaya.
+At another place it names Muchukunda, one of the ancestors of lord Rama, as the founder of Mahishmati.
+It states that he built the cities of Mahishmati and Purika in the Rksha mountains.

-The sixth daughter of Angiras was called Mahismati the Pious according to Mahabharat.
+According to the Padma Purana (VI.115), the city was actually founded by a certain Mahisha.

-Kartavirya Arjuna and his successors
+Arjuna Kartavirya and his successors

-According to the Mahabharata and the Puranas, the most celebrated Haihaya king was Kartavirya Arjuna, demonstrated in the epithet Sahasrabahu.
+According to the Mahabharata and the Puranas, the most celebrated Haihaya king was Arjuna Kartavirya.
+His epithet was Sahasrabahu.
 He was called a Samrat and Chakravartin.
-His name is also found in the Rig Veda (VIII.45.26).
-He ultimately conquered Mahishmati city from Karkotaka Naga, a Naga chief, and made it his fortress capital.
+His name is found in the Rig Veda (VIII.45.26).
+He ultimately conquered Mahishmati city from Karkotaka Naga, a Naga chief, and made it his fortress-capital.
 According to the Vayu Purana, he invaded Lanka and took Ravana prisoner.
 Arjuna propitiated Dattatreya and was favoured by him.
-Arjuna's sons killed sage Jamadagni, and Jamadagni's son Parashurama in revenge killed Arjuna.
-Arjuna had a number of sons.
-His son Jayadhvaja succeeded him on the throne; Jayadhvaja was succeeded by his son Talajangha.
+Arjuna's sons killed the sage Jamadagni.
+Jamadagni's son Parashurama in revenge killed Arjuna.
+Arjuna's son Jayadhvaja succeeded him to the throne.
+Jayadhvaja was succeeded by his son Talajangha.

-The Vitihotras
+Vitihotras

-Later, the Haihayas were primarily known by the name of the dominant clan amongst them – the Vitihotras (or Vitahotras or Vitahvyas).
+Later, the Haihayas were mostly known by the name of the dominant clan amongst them, the Vitihotras (or Vitahotras or Vitahvyas).
 According to the Puranas, Vitihotra was the great-grandson of Arjuna Kartavirya and the eldest son of Talajangha.
 The Puranas also mention the names of two Vitihotra rulers: Ananta, son of Vitihotra and Durjaya Amitrakarshana, son of Ananta.
-The northward expansion of the Haihaya territory to the mid-Ganges valley by the Vitihotra rulers was stopped by the Ikshvaku king Sagara.
-The Mahagovindasuttanta of the Dighanikaya mentions an Avanti king Vessabhu (Vishvabhu) and his capital Mahissati (Mahishmati).
-He was likely a Vitihotra ruler.
-During the rule of the later Vitihotras, the whole Avanti region probably developed into two realms, divided by the Vindhyas, having principal cities at Mahishmati and Ujjayini (present-day Ujjain).
+The Haihaya territory expanded northward to the mid-Ganges valley under the Vitihotra rulers until they were stopped by the Ikshvaku king Sagara.
+The Mahagovindasuttanta of the Dighanikaya mentions an Avanti king Vessabhu (Vishvabhu) and his capital Mahissati (Mahishmati); probably he was a Vitihotra ruler.
+Probably, during the rule of the later Vitihotras, the whole Avanti region developed into two realms, divided by the Vindhyas, having principal cities at Mahishmati and Ujjayini (present day Ujjain).
 According to the Matsya Purana (5.37), Pulika, one of the ministers of Ripunjaya, the last Vitihotra king of Ujjayini, killed his master and made his son Pradyota the new king.

 It is said that many of the Haihayas were learned in the Vedas.

 Medieval Haihayas

-A number of early medieval dynasties, which include the Kalachuris and the Mushakavamsha Mushika Kingdom of Kerala, claimed their descent from the Haihayas.
-The Haihayas of eastern India fought against Islamic invaders in medieval times.
+A number of early medieval dynasties, which include the Kalachuris and the Mushakavamsha Mushika kingdom of Kerala, claimed their descent from the Haihayas.
+The Haihayas of eastern India fought against Islamist invaders in medieval times.